aridoza/foundational-java/oop-java-lesson/04.subclasses-lesson/README.md

 }
 ```

-Our Shape class has methods `getCircumference()` and `getArea()`, that depending on the shape, will calculate the circumference and area of the shape.
+Our Shape class has methods `getCircumference()` and `getArea()`, that, depending on the shape, will calculate the circumference and area of the shape.

-As we define some subclasses to inherit from `Shape` such as `Triangle`, `Circle`, or `Rectangle`, remember that each of these shapes has a slightly different function to determine it's area or circumference.
+As we define some subclasses to inherit from `Shape`, remember that each of these shapes has a slightly different function to determine i's area or circumference.

 Let's start by defining a subclass of Shape called `Triangle`, that takes three sides in its constructor: